simeononsecurity/simeononsecurity.ch/content/articles/fedramp-explained-government-cloud-security/index.en.md

 ### Efficiency Unleashed

 A notable hallmark of **FedRAMP** is its capacity to eliminate redundant efforts and minimize expenses.
-This is achieved through the provision of a standardized framework, streamlining the security assessment and authorization processes.
-As a result, both time and resources are conserved, fostering a more **cost-effective** cloud ecosystem.
+This is achieved through the provision of a standardized framework, simplifying the security assessment and authorization processes.
+As a result, both time and resources are conserved, building a more **cost-effective** cloud ecosystem.

 ### Paving the Way for Collaborative Innovation

 The power of a common security baseline shines through in **FedRAMP's** ability to promote **interoperability** among diverse government agencies.
-This shared foundation allows agencies to seamlessly collaborate, sharing information and insights while upholding stringent security benchmarks.
+This shared foundation allows agencies to smoothly collaborate, sharing information and insights while upholding stringent security benchmarks.

 ______